w3f/polkadot-wiki/docs/learn/learn-assets.md

 creator must also specify a minimum balance, preventing accounts from having dust balances.

 Asset classes and instances can have associated metadata.
-The metadata is an array of data that the class Owner can add on-chain, for example, a link to an IPFS hash or other off-chain hosting service.
+The metadata is an array of data that the class owner can add on-chain, for example, a link to an IPFS hash or other off-chain hosting service.
 The [Uniques pallet](./learn-nft-pallets.md#uniques-pallet) also supports setting key/value pairs as attributes to a class or instance.